apioo/psx/doc/getting_started/table.rst

 Table
 =====

+PSX provides a table controller which can create an REST endpoint to CRUD data on an table.
 The table API extends the schema API but gets all needed schema informations from an sql table.
-So this is useful to quickly generate a CRUD API based on an sql table.

 Definition
 ----------